MarkHewitt76/ci-portfolio-project-one-html-css/README.md

 - From the source section drop-down menu, select the Master Branch
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found [here](url).
+The live link can be found [here](https://markhewitt76.github.io/ritual-effect/news.html).

 ## Credits
 ---

 ### Content

-- The code for the basic structure of the social media links in the footer came from the Code Institute [Love Running](https://markhewitt76.github.io/love-running/index.html) project.
+- The code for the basic structure of the social media links in the footer, and of the signup form on the contact page, came from the Code Institute [Love Running](https://markhewitt76.github.io/love-running/index.html) project.

+- *responsive youtube video *

+- *fieldset style structure of dates on news items & gig listings *

+- The basic CSS code for the hover effect of the submit button on the contacts page signup form came from Colt Steele's Udemy course, 'The Web Developer Bootcamp'.

 - The icons in the footer, drop-down menu and other various locations are taken from [Font Awesome](https://fontawesome.com/).